-492 Other factors, such as slope gradients, could also influence seabed morphology.
-For example, the canyons are linear in the Northern region, where the seafloor gradient is 493 relatively high, and no bifurcation nor diversion is observed (Figure 4A).
-While in the 494 495 Southern region, when canyons run into the low gradient lower slope (~ 1°), canyons initiate to meander and bifurcate (Figure 9A).
-The lower slope gradient in the Southern 496 region also explains why gullies are intensively distributed on the Northern and Central 497 498 slopes but are less abundant on the Southern slope.
-This is because the threshold of 499 slope gradient for initiation of gullies is above 5.5° (Micallef and Mountjoy, 2011), while the Southern slope only has an average slope gradient of 5.37°.
-The lower slope 500 501 gradient can limit the ability of turbidity currents to decelerate and form hydraulic 502 slams, which in turn allows for cyclic step formation on the Southern slope (Fildani et al., 2006; Normark et al., 2009; Zhong et al., 2015).
-503 controlling the morphology of seabed.
-For example, in the Central and Southern 506 regions, the along-shelf edge transported BCC has generated downslope flowing 507 supercritical turbidity currents that have caused erosion in the shelf and slope areas.
-508 Due to the presence of prevailing BCC, erosional features related to morphology, such 509 as channels, gullies, and canyons, dominate these areas.
-In the Northern region, the 510 prevalence East Australian Current has created a slope failure prone environment, 511 512 making widely distributed scarps and giant landslides are the major morphology in the 513 Northern region.
-Tectonics could also influence seabed morphology.
-The presence of 514 the Lake Wellington Fault system in the Northern region has influenced the seabed topography and local gradients, which may cause the direction of Edvard Canyon to 515 change from SE to SW.
-516
+Slope gradients could also influence seabed morphology.
+For example, the canyons are linear in the Northern region, where the seafloor gradient is relatively high, and no bifurcation nor diversion is observed (Figure 4A).
+While in the Southern region, when canyons run into the low gradient lower slope (~ 1°), canyons initiate to meander and bifurcate (Figure 9A).
+The lower slope gradient in the Southern region also explains why gullies are intensively distributed on the Northern and Central slopes but are less abundant on the Southern slope.
+This is because the threshold of slope gradient for initiation of gullies is above 5.5° (Micallef and Mountjoy, 2011), while the Southern slope only has an average slope gradient of 5.37°.
+We suggest that oceanography directly influences sedimentary processes, thus controlling the morphology of the seabed.
+For example, in the Central and Southern regions, the along-shelf transported BCC has generated downslope flowing turbidity currents that have caused erosion in the shelf and slope areas.
+Due to the presence of prevailing BCC, erosional features related to morphology, such as channels, gullies, and canyons, dominate these areas.
+In the Northern region, the prevalence of East Australian Current has created a slope failure-prone environment, making widely distributed scarps and giant landslides the major morphology.